Robert Livingston Ireland Sr. - Suicide in New York City

-After a medical examiner determined the death was due to suicide, New York Police continued their investigation.
+Although the medical examiner gave a verdict of suicide, the New York police continued their investigation until February 18, 1928.
 They were puzzled as to how a man of Mr. Ireland’s age could have withstood the shock of four bullets fired into his body at a distance of only a few inches and then stagger five feet to his bed.

 Investigators were unable to find a reason for his actions.
 He had recently suffered a heart attack and was under the care of his physician.
-He had regained his health and was planning to leave in a few days to Honolulu for an extended trip.
+He had regained his health and planned to leave in a few days to Honolulu for an extended trip.
 His wife stated that he appeared in good spirits when they left lunch.

-A large sealed envelope spotted with blood and found on the floor was marked, “Not to be opened until death,” contained five other envelopes addressed to members of his family.
-They contained notes of a personal nature written in 1926 and related to the disposal of some property.
+A large sealed envelope spotted with blood and found on the floor was marked, “Not to be opened until death,” contained five other envelopes addressed to his family members.
+They had notes of a personal nature written in 1926 and related to the disposal of some property.

-According to his request, there was a funeral service held at Trinity Church in New York City after his cremation with his ashes placed in the family vault in the Trinity Churchyard.
+According to his request, a funeral service was held at Trinity Church in New York City after his cremation with his ashes placed in the Trinity Churchyard's family vault.